 Truly, this was the first time I think in my entire life I have just accepted something.

 I am not a blissed-out, terminally balanced yogi, nor can I follow in the altruistic footsteps of Chris McCandless who donated all of his money ($25,000) to charity, abandoned his belongings and life, and roamed into the wilderness of Alaska to live free of consumerism, greed, and practically everything.
 You see, I want to continue saving money, I enjoy most of my belongings, and I want to stay in what I see as a comfortable life.
 I have goals, dreams, ambitions, and I want and need just like everyone else, which is why I realize how hard it is to just accept where you are in life.
 But having just experienced this moment of pure acceptance has made me want to share the experience in the hopes that more of us can experience it in the future, and in an area that seems to bleed into all other areas in our lives: our finances.

 Whether you are scraping by, not scraping by, comfortable in your life or keeping up with the Jones’s—accepting where you are in life is sometimes the most difficult thing to do.
 I have been in debt, I have been out of debt.
 I’ve had times when there was $2,300 in my account after four years of scrimping and saving.
 I’ve had times when there has been much more in my account.
 I’ve lived in foreign countries on shoe string budgets.
-But if you and I can do it, if we can just accept where we are financially in life, we might just have a chuckle before being able to calmly and rationally move onto our next step.
+But if you and I can do it, if we can just accept where we are financially in life and learn how to manage your money from there, we might just have a chuckle before being able to calmly and rationally move onto our next step.
 Whatever that next step may be.